philjhere/AzureHereMap/1_ARM_Template_Deploy/README.md

 The function app in this ARM Template consists of the following HERE Location Service APIs:

-**Geocoding and Search**

   -	Geocoder: Forward and Reverse
   -	Batch Geocoder
   -	Geocoder Autocomplete
   -	Places

-**Maps**

   -	Map Image
   -	Map Tile

-**Navigation and Routing**

   - Routing - Mode (car, truck, public transit, bicycle) and algorithm (matrix, isoline routing)

-**Navigation and Routing**

-  -	Considering toll costs along a route
-  -	Working with geofences
-  -	Working with custom locations
-  -	Building custom routes
-  -	Integrating advanced HERE data sets
-  -	Route matching GPS traces
-  -	Calculating an optimal sequence of waypoints

-**More APIs**

   - Positioning - Provides positioning estimates based on global Wi-Fi and Cell coverage, which includes the latitude and longitude of the position with accuracy.